 Business SWOT Analysis

-What makes SWOT particularly powerful is that, with a little thought, it can help you uncover opportunities that you are well-placed to exploit.
+SWhat makes SWOT particularly powerful is that, with a little thought, it can help you uncover opportunities that you are well-placed to exploit.
 And by understanding the weaknesses of your business, you can manage and eliminate threats that would otherwise catch you unawares.
+Here is our SWOT explanation.

 More than this, by looking at yourself and your competitors using the SWOT framework, you can start to craft a strategy that helps you distinguish yourself from your competitors so that you can compete successfully in your market.